 The FCA Client Assets regime (CASS) would apply, with a statutory trust to safeguard and segregate client assets from a firm’s assets.
 Accurate books and records would be required, with daily reconciliations.
 A CASS oversight officer would need to be accountable for overseeing the backing assets, with monthly reports to the FCA.

-The Senior Managers Regime and Certification Regime (SM&CR), as well as other FCA conduct rules would apply. - Conduct of business and consumer redress
+The Senior Managers Regime and Certification Regime (SM&CR), as well as other FCA conduct rules, would apply. - Conduct of business and consumer redress

-Complaints handling rules would apply.
+Complaint-handling rules would apply.
 Customers would have access to the Ombudsman Service; however, the Financial Services Compensation Scheme would not apply. - Prudential requirements

 A dedicated new prudential sourcebook for regulated stablecoin issuers and custodians is proposed: CRYPTOPRU.
 New capital requirements would be established, together with new minimum liquidity requirements. - Resolution on failure